SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 <!-- #endregion -->

 <!-- #region id="0W2ukJuuojAl" -->
-## Toy system: particle in multi-well
+## Example system: particle in multi-well

+Let's start exploring an esay system and find the free-energy landscape.

 * a priori $A(\xi)$ is unknown
 * but we can measure density of states $p(\xi)$